odennav/vmware-vsphere-sddc-private-cloud/README.md

 -----

-## Enable vSphere HA(High Availability) and SRDS
+## Enable vSphere HA(High Availability) and Storage DRS

 High Availability is a utility that provides uniform, cost-effective failover protection against hardware and operating system outages within your virtualized IT environment.

-High Availability allows you to:
+vSphere HA allows you to:

 - Monitor VMware vSphere hosts and virtual machines to detect hardware and guest operating system failures.